andersmurphy/andersmurphy-blog/_posts/2015-10-06-introduction-to-kotlin-on-android.markdown

 ---
 layout: post
-title:  "Getting started with Kotlin on Android"
+title:  "Introduction to Kotlin on Android"
 ---

 Java is a very verbose language.
 The simplest tasks often require writing a lot